 Summer session courses are offered at the undergraduate and graduate levels in a variety of formats to help students accelerate degree completion or to explore elective areas of study.

 Go to the "Live Course Search" on SpartanWeb and enter any of the summer terms in the "term" field (look for May Term or any term starting with "Summer") to find courses that are offered.
 You are not required to log on to SpartanWeb to search for courses.
-You can also view this list of all summer courses, which is sorted by discipline.
-If you don't see the course you want or have a suggestion for summer, email firstname.lastname@example.org.
+Once the schedule goes live, you can also view a list of all summer courses, which is sorted by discipline.
+If you don't see the course you want or have a suggestion for summer, email email@example.com.

 Register via SpartanWeb until the class starts or it is full.
 You do not have to get your adviser to clear you for any summer courses if you are a continuing UT student; however, it is suggested students consult with their adviser before registering in a course to ensure it fits in their program of study.
 New students should see below for admission requirements.

 Do you want to improve your GPA?
 Try STEP UP, a program for students struggling to reach the level of academic achievement desired.
 This comprehensive and focused program of personal and academic skill development starts in the Summer I term.
-For more information, go to the program website or contact the Academic Center for Excellence.
+For more information, go to the program website or contact the Academic Success Center.

 Wait lists.
 Students are encouraged to go on the wait list in those instances when a desired course is full.
 Wait lists are monitored daily, and students who meet all course requirements are automatically registered in the course if a seat opens up.
 The student on the wait list with the highest number of completed credit hours will be the first to receive the next available seat.